cysouw/diathesis/text/c03_prepositions.md

 ### [ NAP | NA– ] Governed preposition drop + accusative

-Some verbs allow for the governed preposition to be dropped, but not the accusative argument [@Next a-c].
+Some verbs allow for the governed preposition to be dropped, but not the accusative argument [@next a-c].

 :::ex
 a.
 Ich bereite dich auf die Klausur vor.